darboifam/combination-lock-circuit-2025/README.md

 ## Notes / Lessons Learned

 - Edge-triggering behavior can occur when pressing and releasing confirm (comparator transitions can trigger timers more than once).
-- Breadboard builds can introduce timing variation vs calculations (component tolerance + parasitics).
+- Breadboard builds can introduce timing variation vs calculations (component tolerance).

 ---